sudoforge/archer/README.md

 > and is used for brevity.

 Next, open the file with an editor.
-Look through the file and change the `enabled: False` property to `enabled: True` for roles which you want to enable.
+Look through the file and change the `enabled` property from `false` to `true` for roles which you want to enable.
 You can remove sections that relate to roles you do not want to install.
 Once you have configured the file as you wish, it is recommended to save this in your own version-controlled repository.

 It is recommended to do this as early as possible, for example, directly after entering `arch-chroot` during the initial installation of your machine.